elucian/bee/syntax/overview.md

 halt -1  -- end program and exit code = -1
 ```

-## Rules
+## Basic rules

-An rule is a named code block that can resolve one or multiple tasks.
+An basic rule is a named block of code that can resolve one or multiple tasks.

 **pattern**
 ```